hyperform/hyperform.github.io/index.md

 ---
 id: home
+title: Capture form validation back from the browser
 ---
-## Capture form validation back from the browser

 Hyperform is a complete implementation of the **HTML 5 form validation API** in Javascript.
 It replaces or polyfills the browser’s native methods and